NethServer/nethserver-hosts/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Hosts.rst

     which take precedence over the provider's DNS server (see facebook.com example above).

+Match all subdomains
+    Create a record in the DNS zone that will match requests for all subdomain names (for example sub.domains.com will match domains.com)

 IP Address
     The IP address of the host name.